 In 1985, Bromley Council undertook a renovation program for the local posts, including setting upright posts that had become dislodged from their original positions.
 The posts were also cleaned and painted.
 All twenty three posts in the Bromley Borough are still in their original locations, though some are on private or railway land.

 We have found and photographed all of the ones near Orpington; these are shown in anti-clockwise order around London.
-Thanks to Steve for braving the nettles and taking some of these photos.
+Thanks to Steve and others for braving the nettles and taking some of these photos.

 191: Junction of Cudham Lane North and Old Hill (Map)

 192: South End of Farnborough By-Pass, by Rose & Crown (Map)